 Prepping and Planning

-Picking out your ideal bedroom paint colors is also something to put some serious thought into.
-Color can influence moods, so choose wisely along the lines of what feeling you want to encourage in your bedroom.
+Picking out your ideal bedroom paint colors is also something to put some serious thought into before making your final decision.
+Color can influence moods, so choose wisely, along the lines of what feeling you want to encourage in your bedroom.
 Your color choice is just as important as knowing how to paint a bedroom.
 If relaxation is what you seek, soft and cool blues and grays are the colors you need.
 If you need to get going in the morning with high energy, lean towards vibrant and warm corals, yellows and reds.
 Once you have your colors chosen and your tools assembled, it is time to begin painting.

 Start by carefully using the painters tape to mask off any baseboards, air vents, door and window frames, and any other areas you do not want any paint on.
 A patient and thorough application of painters tape can save you from headaches down the line.